 If you’re experiencing heel pain, especially when you first get out of bed in the morning, then you may have plantar fasciitis.
 Physical therapy is one of the most effective treatments for plantar fasciitis.
-The experienced team at Reddy-Care Physical & Occupational Therapy in Farmingdale and Great Neck, New York, can develop a program to reduce your pain and promote healing of the tissue.
+The experienced team at Reddy Care Physical & Occupational Therapy throughout New York state, can develop a program to reduce your pain and promote healing of the tissue.
 For a consultation, call the office today or request an appointment online.

 Plantar fasciitis is a condition that refers to inflammation of your plantar fascia, which is the thick band of tissue that runs from the ball of your foot to your toes.